 R5-8 CH3, DC in each stitch around, join (42DC)

 Cut yarn and fasten off.

 Count 10 stitches to the right of the last stitch and insert yarn.
 CH3, DC into next 21 stitches, CH3 and turn.
-Skip first stitch, then DC across (20DC).
+DC in each stitch across, but skip the last stitch.
+(20DC).
 Continue in this manner, reducing one stitch per row until there’s only 3 stitches left.
 Cut yarn and fasten all ends.